Zesh26/Zesh26/README.md

 - An implementation of Pokemon FireRed's battle system in Godot:
 ![](Battle.gif)

-- A fan-made multiplayer Pokemon game:
+- A multiplayer Pokemon game in a custom engine:
 ![](https://cdn.discordapp.com/attachments/165576578963734529/335590758713262091/screenshot.png)